A complete full-stack AI app in one file

 What You Should Know

-Jac supersets Python, so Python familiarity is assumed throughout these docs.
+Jac compiles to Python bytecode, so Python familiarity is assumed throughout these docs.
 If you plan to use the full-stack features, basic React/JSX knowledge helps.
 No graph database experience is needed -- Jac teaches you that.

 Need Help?#